alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/dependency-properties/dependency-properties.md

 - A system that can coerce property values based on runtime information.

-Derived classes can change some characteristics of an existing property by overriding the metadata of a dependency property, rather than overriding the actual implementation of existing properties or creating new properties.
+Derived classes can change some characteristics of an existing property by overriding the metadata of a dependency property rather than overriding the actual implementation of existing properties or creating new properties.

 In the SDK reference, you can identify a dependency property by the presence of